Rennard Strickland, former University of Oregon School of Law dean, passed away Jan. 5 in Norman, Oklahoma. He was 80 years old.

 Howard Arnett, professor of practice at School of Law, adds, “As Native American himself, Strickland served as a role model and inspiration to the legion of young Native American lawyers who now practice in the field and who teach Indian law at law schools across the country.”

 Strickland earned his bachelor’s degree at Northeastern State University before getting his law degree from the University of Virginia, a master’s degree from the University of Arkansas, and a Doctor of Juridical Science degree from the University of Virginia.

 After graduation, Strickland joined the faculty of the University of Arkansas School of Law and following that taught law at St. Mary's University, the University of Tulsa, the University of West Florida, the University of Washington and the University of Wisconsin.
 In 1985 he became dean at the Southern Illinois University School of Law, and from 1990 to 1995 he served as director of the Center for the Study of American Indian Law and Policy before becoming a professor at the University of Oklahoma College of Law.

 Strickland is survived by his sister, Janet Stickland-Gambill, and her husband, Maj.
 Gen. Bradley Gambill; a niece and nephew; and one grand-niece and three grand-nephews.
 He was preceded in death by his parents, Ruel James Strickland and Adele Tucker Strickland; and his brother, William M. Strickland.
 Friends are asked in lieu of flowers to make a contribution to either the Fred Jones Jr. Museum at the University of Oklahoma or Western Spirit: Scottsdale’s Museum of the West in Arizona.

-The law school is working on a way for people to share thoughts on a tribute page on the school’s website.
-In the meantime, remembrances or thoughts can be sent to firstname.lastname@example.org.
+The law school has established a tribute page on the school’s website.
+Remembrances or thoughts can be sent to email@example.com.
 See also an obituary on the Moore Funeral and Cremation website.